Understanding Your Pathology Report: Prostate Cancer

 • Benign tissue: Tissue that is not cancerous.

-• High-grade prostatic intraepithelial neoplasia (PIN): A benign (non-cancerous) condition that is often seen along with a cancer.
+• High-grade prostatic intraepithelial neoplasia (PIN): A benign (non-cancerous) condition that is often seen along with cancer.
 PIN is thought to be a pre-cancer.

 If the pathologist finds adenocarcinoma in your prostate tissue, more details about the cancer will be in the pathology report.
 These sections are discussed below.